hsbay/cdrmex/README.md

 and have been run on pymagicc.
 The repo contains the scenario input files for MAGICC and a notebook that outlines the experiments and results.

-The file ONCtests.ipynb is a jupyter notebook that runs pymagicc, and requires wine when run on a non-windows platform.
+The experiments are shown in [ONCtests.ipynb](ONCtests.ipynb) which is a jupyter notebook that runs pymagicc, and requires windows or wine when run on a non-windows platform.
 To run these experiments, download [wine](https://sourceforge.net/projects/wine/files/latest/download), [python](https://www.python.org/downloads/), pip,